Right to sit: Eswatini

 Eswatini's Employment Act, 1980, guarantees a worker's right to sit.
 The act states that "[e]very employer shall, where a substantial proportion of the work being carried out by his employees can be carried out sitting, provide suitable seating for such employees."

 Finland

 Finland ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 23 September 1968.

+The Occupational Safety and Health Administration in Finland states that "If the work can be performed sitting down, seats must be provided.
+Seats are also needed to enable workers to take breaks."

 France

 France ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 6 April 1972.

+French labour law states that suitable seats must be made available to each worker at or near their workstation.

 Germany

 Germany ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 5 December 1973.

+Germany's right to sit ordinance states that "If the work can be performed wholly or in part when seated or if the working sequence permits occasional sitting, workers must be provided with seating facilities at the workstation.
+If it is not possible for operational reasons to provide seating facilities directly at the workstation, even though the working sequence permits occasional sitting, workers must be provided with seating facilities near the workstations."

 Ghana

 Ghana ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 21 November 1966.

 Guatemala

 Guatemala ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 21 October 1975.

 Guinea

 Guinea ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 12 December 1966.